Batu 11 Cheras MRT station

-The Batu 11 Cheras station (Working name: Balakong station) is a Mass Rapid Transit (MRT) station serving the suburb of Batu 11 Cheras, Balakong and Bandar Sungai Long in Selangor, Malaysia.
-It serves as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Kajang line.
-The station is located at Balakong interchange of the Cheras–Kajang Expressway.
+The Batu 11 Cheras MRT station is a mass rapid transit (MRT) station serving the suburbs of Batu 11 Cheras, Balakong and Bandar Sungai Long in Cheras, Selangor, Malaysia.
+It serves as one of the stations on the MRT Kajang line.
+The station is located at the Balakong interchange of the Cheras–Kajang Expressway.

 Station Background

 Station Layout

-The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
+The station has a layout and design similar to that of most other elevated stations on the line (except the terminal stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
 All levels are linked by lifts, stairways and escalators.